foxeyes/core-element/README.md

 ## External Bindings

 External bindings is intended for external connections creation (outside of the templates).
-They can be used for regular HTML-pages to establish a connection between custom elements, without coding.
+They can be used for regular HTML-pages to establish a connection between custom elements.
+Without coding.

 Example:
 ```html